Pennsylvania Railroad class K4: Development

 The K4s design was successful enough that it influenced other locomotive designs, and not only those of other PRR locomotives.
 London and North Eastern Railway Chief Mechanical Engineer Nigel Gresley incorporated much of the boiler design (including the tapered shape) into his famous Class A1 Pacific.

 A World War I-era prototype had distinctive "chicken coop" slat pilots, while the postwar versions had modern pilots.

 Production

 Three years elapsed until production examples were built.
 Partly, this was due to extensive testing, but wartime necessitated priority in construction to the L1s Mikado type for freight.
 In 1917, Altoona's Juniata Shops started producing K4s in numbers.
 The first 168 carried widely scattered road numbers, traditional for the PRR, but subsequent locomotives produced after 1920 were numbered in consecutive blocks.

-Numbers 5400–5474 were built by Baldwin, while all others were constructed at the PRR's Juniata Shops.
+Most of the K-4s were constructed at PRR's Juniata Shops, while Nos.
+5400-5474 were built by Baldwin.

 Modifications

 The PRR experimented extensively with its K4s fleet, trying out streamlining, poppet valves, smoke deflectors, driving wheel types and others.